Spherical Tiling by 12 Congruent Pentagons: Edge Congruent Tiling

 \begin{proof} By purely numerical consideration, the five possible edge length combinations $a^5$, $a^4b$, $a^3b^2$, $a^3bc$, $a^2b^2c$ in Proposition \ref{edge1} have respectively $1$, $1$, $2$, $2$, $3$ possible arrangements.
 Besides the five in Figure \ref{edges}, the remaining four are given in Figure \ref{impossibleedge2}.
 We need to argue that these four are impossible.

-In the first arrangement, $x$ is adjacent to $a$ and $b$.
-Since the only such edge in $P_1$ is $a$, we get $x=a$ (as far as the length is concerned).
-By the same reason, we also get $y=a$.
+In the first arrangement, $x$ and $y$ are adjacent to $a$ and $b$.
+Since the only such edge in $P_1$ is $a$, we have $x=y=a$.
 Then in $P_2$, we get a row $xay$ of three consecutive edges of the same length $a$.
 Since there is no such row in $P_1$, we get a contradiction.

 In the second arrangement, $x$ is adjacent to $c$, and $y$ is adjacent to $b$.
 By the adjacency in $P_1$, we have $x=y=a$.
 Then the edge row $xby=aaa$ appears in $P_2$ but not in $P_1$.
 We get a contradiction.